 The keV beam line is operated in tune mode or CW mode.
-The tune mode beam is a pulsed beam at 60 Hz averaging 100 nA of beam current.
+Tune mode beam is a pulsed beam at 60 Hz averaging 100 nA of beam current.
 In CW mode, the average beam current can be up to 3 milliamps when using the 450 kV power supply and 32 mA when using the 225 kV power supply.
+During gun high voltage conditioning, short-duration bursts of x-ray radiation can be produced by field emission at ~ uA levels when electrons strike the photogun anode and the photogun vacuum chamber walls.